-Dr. Zwick is a former surface warfare qualified officer in the United States Navy (Commander, O-5) who retired in June 2017 with 25 years of service.
-He served onboard the USS KAUFFMAN (FFG 59) for 38 months and is a veteran of Desert Storm.
-As a reservist, he served in multiple commands including Commander Pacific Fleet, Commander US Forces Japan, Naval Medical Research Center, and the Office of Naval Research.
+Dr. Zwick is also a former surface warfare qualified officer in the United States Navy (Commander, O-5) who retired in June 2017 with 25 years of service.
+Dr. Zwick served onboard the USS KAUFFMAN (FFG 59) for 38 months and is a veteran of Desert Storm.
+As a reservist, he served in multiple commands, including Commander Pacific Fleet, Commander US Forces Japan, Naval Medical Research Center, and the Office of Naval Research.
 Dr. Zwick was recalled to active duty to support the Iraq and Afghanistan war efforts from November 2002 through November 2004.
-He deployed biodefense technologies in the United States Navy fleet and formulated and implemented national biodefense strategies.
+His responsibilities included deploying biodefense platforms in the United States Navy fleet and formulating and implementing national biodefense strategies.